 For over 30 years, TeleTracking has been operating with a simple mission—to ensure that no one waits for the care they need.
 Our state-of-the-art technology—combined with actionable best practices and a strong advisory services team—means that we provide the critical operational components required to build a responsive, resilient healthcare system.
 And one of those key components is the centralization of hospital operations—the ability to see in real-time everything from the number of available beds to receive and treat patients to the number of pieces of available medical equipment.

 This level of insight and expertise into what health systems need to be successful is what led to TeleTracking’s design of NASA-like health system command centers nearly a decade ago.
-Since then, TeleTracking has implemented more than 100 health system command centers across the U.S.—more than all other vendors combined according to a December 2018 study by the global research firm KLAS.
-In fact, on a typical day, TeleTracking manages hundreds of thousands of beds and moves more than 14 million patients across the care continuum—creating the system-wide situational awareness and operational foresight to respond quickly in the short term and drive improvements over the long-term.
+Since then, TeleTracking has implemented more than 100 health system command centers across the U.S. In fact, on a typical day, TeleTracking manages hundreds of thousands of beds and moves more than 14 million patients across the care continuum—creating the system-wide situational awareness and operational foresight to respond quickly in the short term and drive improvements over the long-term.
 And we have the client outcomes to prove that success.
 Most recently, these health system command centers have become regional hubs for management of the pandemic and essential to the response.

 - Inside Kettering's Network Operational Command Center: Disaster Readiness COVID-19

 - Client Success: West Tennessee Healthcare Rapidly Deploys TeleTracking Manage COVID-19 Crisis